-There's no seven-seater version, but in all other respects the Tucson is a very practical and versatile vehicle, ideal for family duties
+There's no seven-seater version, but in all other respects the Tucson is a very practical and versatile vehicle that's ideal for family duties

 |Length||Width||Height||Boot volume (seats up/down)|